-2. This protocol is intended to supplement the provisions of Welfare & Institutions Code § 709, and the California Rules of Court, rule 5.645.
-In the event that a conflict arises between this protocol and the statute or rule, the statutory and rule provisions control.
+2. This protocol is intended to supplement the provisions of Welfare & Institutions Code § 709, California Rules of Court, rule 5.645, as well as relevant case law.
+Unless otherwise noted, references to a section (or §) are to the Welfare & Institutions Code and references to a rule are to the California Rules of Court.